mskcc/smile-label-generator/.github/PULL_REQUEST_TEMPLATE.md

 ### II.
 Message handlers checklist:
 - [ ] Changes introduced affect the workflow of incoming messages.
 - [ ] Messages are following the expected workflow when published to the topic(s) changed or introduced in this pull request.
-- [ ] Unit tests were added or updated to ensure messages are handled as expected.

-If no unit tests were updated or added, then please explain why: [insert details here]

 Please describe how the workflow and messaging was tested/simulated: